How to Fix the 'zsh compinit: insecure directories' Error on macOS

 Resolving the Issue

-To fix the “zsh compinit: insecure directories” error, you can follow these steps:
+To fix the zsh compinit: insecure directories error, follow these steps:

 2. Run the following command: